 Black raspberries are an effective natural wood stain when crushed and then rubbed onto wood.
 Allow the berry pulp to dry on the wood, and then wipe it away.
 Berry stains will fade in direct sunlight, so this method is better for wood that stays indoors.

-Vinegar works as a wood stain when you add a metal object in the mix and let it sit in a glass container for a week.
+White vinegar or lemon juice works as a wood stain when you add a metal object in the mix like pennies and let it sit in a glass container for a week.
 A handful of pennies will produce a beautiful pale Caribbean blue stain.
 A wad of steel wool will give you a rich reddish hue.
 A combination of tea and a metal object in vinegar will produce a black stain.
+Adding a bit of salt can also help increase the acidity and speed up the process.

 As with any untried stain, start with a piece of scrap wood.
 Use the same type of wood you’ll be staining, as stains can look dramatically different on different woods.
 Not only will this allow you to see if you like the stain, but you’ll have the opportunity to apply several coats to see how the shade changes and deepens.
 Keep track of how many applications it takes to get your desired result.